mwzkhalil/STT-finetuning-skr/README.md

-# Fine-tuning a Speech-to-Text Whisper model on unseen language - Urdu language
+# Fine-tuning a Speech-to-Text Whisper model on Urdu language

 This focuses on fine-tuning a pre-trained Whisper model for the Urdu language.
 ## Creating a conda environment